-- 1. Staff who have never received hepatitis B vaccine may contact the health unit vaccine preventable disease program to make an appointment to receive the immunization. - 2.
+- 1. Staff who have never received hepatitis B vaccine should contact their health care provider to make an appointment to receive the immunization. - 2.
 Exchange Works locations are provided with tongs and approved biohazard containers to reduce the risk of a needle stick. - If a client presents with needles in an unsafe container, staff are to encourage the client to personally drop the needles into a large biohazard container. - If staff are placed in the position of having to dispose of a loose needle/syringe, a pair of tongs must be used to protect against possible needle stick injury.